xyonox/file-organizer/README.md

 ## Next steps

+- flags to configure the source directory
+- support for more file extensions
-- Add support for choosing the source directory.
+- support for more file types